chinedufn/percy/README.md

 ## The Percy Book

-This README serves as a light introduction to Percy.
-Consult [The Percy Book] for a full walk through.
+This README gives a light introduction to Percy.
+Check out [The Percy Book] for a full walk through.

 [The Percy Book]: https://chinedufn.github.io/percy/

 ## Stable Rust

-Percy compiles on stable Rust, however there is one aspect of the `html-macro` that is different on stable at this time:
+Percy compiles on stable Rust with one caveat:

 On nightly Rust you can create text nodes without quotes.